Is Nominee Director Legal in the UK? Law Explained (2026 Complete Guide)

 Bottom Line

-Nominee directors in the UK are legal, common, and useful — when used transparently.
+Nominee directors in the UK are legal, widely used, and effective — but only when handled correctly.

-Treat them as a compliance tool, not a shortcut.
+Treat them as a compliance tool, not a shortcut, and your business will remain secure and sustainable.

 We are rated excellent by our clients